 Agritourism is a fast growing segment of the tourism industry.
 More and more agritourism destinations are offering different varieties of experiences to meet the needs of all different customers.
-Equine agritourism is becoming a big part of agritourism experiences and according to Vaugeois 2012, equine tourism is travel inspired by the horse, for recreation, leisure and business, encompassing all activity that has the horse as its focus.
+Equine agritourism is becoming a big part of agritourism experiences.
+Equine tourism is travel inspired by the horse, for recreation, leisure and business, encompassing all activity that has the horse as its focus.
 Equine agritourism can include:

 - Horse camps

 - Boarding facilities

 There were more than 3.6 million horses on farms in the United States.
 Texas accounted for 10 percent of the total, followed by California and Kentucky.
 42% of all U.S. horse owners use the horses for recreation and/or tourism, while only 25% of owners use the horses for farm and/or ranch work.
 More than 3.9 million horses were used specifically for recreational activities.